-Since the activities are derived from the net count rates of the detected decay pairs using equations for which pair-specific calibration parameters are needed (cf., Tudyka et al., 2018), these parameters have to be determined for each $\mu$ Dose-device by performing calibration measurements on material of known activities.
-The $\mu$ Dose-systems can be calibrated for different amounts of sample material using calibration material distributed by the manufacturer.
+Since the activities are derived from the net count rates of the detected decay pairs using equations for which pair-specific calibration parameters are needed (see Tudyka et al., 2018), these parameters have to be determined for each $\mu$ Dose device by performing calibration measurements on material of known activities.
+The $\mu$ Dose systems can be calibrated for different amounts of sample material using calibration material distributed by the manufacturer.

-For the calibration of the $\mu$ Dose-systems at the Giessen Luminescence Laboratory, three standards prepared on behalf of the IAEA are used, i.e. IAEA-RGU-1, IAEA-RGTh-1 and IAEA-RGK-1 (hereafter always mentioned as RGU-1, RGTh-1 and RGK-1).
+For the calibration of the $\mu$ Dose systems at the Giessen Luminescence Laboratory, three standards prepared on behalf of the IAEA are used, i.e. IAEA-RGU-1, IAEA-RGTh-1 and IAEA-RGK-1 (hereafter always mentioned as RGU-1, RGTh-1 and RGK-1).
 For a detailed description of the calibration material, see Sect.
 3.1 of this article.
 Moreover, a device- and location-specific background value has to be determined using a background disc placed on the sample holder.
-Since all three calibration materials have high activities, the respective calibration measurements were performed for only 24 hours.
-For the background determination, a longer lasting measurement of seven days was executed.
-In order to increase the accuracy of the calibration, we advise to use repeated measurements of all standards and to derive the calibration parameters from the means of these repeated measurements.
+Since all three calibration materials have high activities, the respective calibration measurements were performed for only 24 h.
+For the background determination, a longer-lasting measurement of 7 d was executed.
+In order to increase the accuracy of the calibration, we advise using repeated measurements of all standards and deriving the calibration parameters from the means of these repeated measurements.
 This will substantially reduce the impact of random errors potentially affecting single measurements.
 In the Giessen Luminescence Laboratory, the means of three repeated measurements for each standard and one background measurement are combined to define the device-specific calibration.
-Comprising 10 separate measurements (3x3 IAEA standards + 1 background measurement), the whole calibration procedure requires a total duration of ~14 days.
+Comprising 10 separate measurements $(3 \times 3 \text{ IAEA})$ standards + 1 background measurement), the whole calibration procedure requires a total duration of $\sim$ 14 d.
 The $\mu$ Dose software offers a user-friendly calibration module to define and manage calibrations.

-Since raw data of finished measurements (i.e. the ADC coded pulses) are stored in a database, data evaluation can be performed at any time using different calibration settings.
-This allows recalculating the determined activities without the need of conducting another time-consuming measurement.
+Since raw data from finished measurements (i.e. the ADC coded pulses) are stored in a database, data evaluation can be performed at any time using different calibration settings.
+This allows re-calculating the determined activities without the need for conducting another time-consuming measurement.
 Furthermore, this database solution provides the opportunity to identify significant changes in the technical specifications of the devices.

-Although there were no such significant changes detected so far during the ~1.5 years of $\mu$ Dose-usage in the Giessen Luminescence Laboratory, such changes seem possible and might predominantly be attributed to various ageing effects.
-These ageing effects may affect the used silver foil, the dual-layer scintillator or other electronic components of the devices, in particular the efficiency of the built-in PMTs.
-Thus, we strongly recommend a re-calibration of the $\mu$ Dose-systems at regular intervals in order to guarantee that the determined calibration parameters still match the actual technical status of the measurement setup.
-In the Giessen Luminescence Laboratory, a re-calibration of the $\mu$ Dose-systems is performed twice a year with time intervals of not more than six to eight months.
-This re-calibration is not only based on an isolated measurement of a specific test sample, but comprises the whole calibration procedure as described above, including nine separate measurements of IAEA standards as well as a prolonged measurement of the device-specific background signal.
+Although there were no such significant changes detected so far during the $\sim 1.5$ years of $\mu$ Dose usage in the Giessen Luminescence Laboratory, such changes seem possible and might predominantly be attributed to various ageing effects.
+These ageing effects may affect the silver foil used, the duallayer scintillator or other electronic components of the devices, in particular the efficiency of the built-in PMTs.
+Thus, we strongly recommend a re-calibration of the $\mu$ Dose systems at regular intervals in order to guarantee that the determined calibration parameters still match the actual technical status of the measurement setup.
+In the Giessen Luminescence Laboratory, a re-calibration of the $\mu$ Dose systems is performed twice a year with time intervals of no more than 6 to 8 months.
+This re-calibration is based not only on an isolated measurement of a specific test sample, but also comprises the whole calibration procedure as described above, including nine separate measurements of IAEA standards as well as a prolonged measurement of the device-specific background signal.

-125 2.3 Determination of uncertainties
+2.3 Determination of uncertainties